-- Wearing a gas mask with a closed-circuit system connected to it reduces the amount of radiation absorbed by two levels.
+- Wearing a gas mask reduces the amount of radiation absorbed by one level.
+Wearing a gas mask with a closed-circuit system connected to it reduces the amount of radiation absorbed by two levels.
 Wearing a full OP-1 anti-chemical suit or another suit of comparable parameters, including suits especially prepared by the players, reduces the amount of absorbed radiation by three levels.

 - Irradiated items are marked with appropriate messages and radiate at level 1 only.

-- A character holding or carrying an unprotected irradiated item for more than 1 minute total within 1 hour is irradiated and suffers from radiation sickness.
+- A character holding or carrying an unprotected irradiated item for more than 1 minute total within 1 hour is irradiated and suffers from radiation sickness

-2. Poisonous smoke
+2. Poisonous Gas

 3. Gun Shop